moov-io/terms-dictionary/README.md

 - **ACH reversal**<a id="ach-reversal"></a>: A credit or debit entry that reverses an erroneous entry.
 Must be transmitted to or made available to the RDFI within five banking days following the settlement date of the erroneous entry.

-- **acquirer / acquiring bank**<a id="acquirer"></a>: A financial institution that processes a payment transaction, such as credit or debit card payments, on behalf of a merchant.
+- **acquirer / acquiring bank**<a id="acquirer"></a>: A financial institution that processes payment transactions, such as credit or debit card payments, on behalf of a merchant.
 In the payments value chain, the Acquirer enables businesses to accept credit card payments for the purchase of goods and services.
-The Acquirer underwrites the merchant account, and may provide the hardware and software to enable the merchant to process transactions.
+The Acquirer underwrites the merchant account, and may provide hardware and software to enable the merchant to process transactions.

-- **acquiring**<a id="acquiring"></a>: The process whereby a bank or financial institution (also known as acquiring bank or acquirer) processes credit or debit card transactions on behalf of a merchant, enabling that merchant to accept card payment for the purchase of goods or services.
+- **acquiring**<a id="acquiring"></a>: The process whereby a bank or financial institution (also known as acquiring bank or acquirer) processes credit or debit card transactions on behalf of a merchant, enabling that merchant to accept card payments for the purchase of goods and services.

 - **addenda record**<a id="addenda-record"></a>: An ACH record that contains supplemental data related to an ACH entry.
-This information may be needed to completely identify an account holder or provide information concerning a payment to the RDFI and the receiver.
+This information may be needed to completely identify an account holder or provide information concerning a payment to the RDFI and receiver.

 - **address verification service (AVS)**<a id="avs"></a>: A security system requiring merchants to supply address information for a cardholder to the institution that issues the credit card in card-not-present transactions, including online purchases.